Birth Control (cont.)

 If you have health problems or other risk factors, some birth control methods may not be right for you.

 Other health problems that might keep you from using a particular birth control method are relatively rare, especially in young women.
-Compare the recommendations for and against certain hormonal birth control methods.
 But before using any method, talk with your health professional to see if it is safe for you.

 What are some other considerations in choosing a birth control method?